 Prints were bought, sold and saved through a tight knit community grapevine, word passed along regarding local closures of storage depots and old theaters that might have some rare reels in their dusty stacks.
 Early preachers of the merits of exploitation like Sleazoid Express’ Bill Landis and Something Weird Video’s Mike Vraney both merit passing mentions in the story of Weird Wednesdays, the audience and community for these films far smaller than it is today.
 For newer exploitation film fans used to the plethora of online information and regular restoration announcements on cult titles, this peek into the complicated logistics of cult film fandom before the mass adoption of online venues is an important history lesson.

 The growth of the 35mm print collection and film series into the preservation and restoration focused American Genre Film Archive is assigned to an epilogue at the end of the book.
-That choice seems a touched rushed considering the archive’s origin is front and center in the title.
+That choice seems odd and a touch rushed considering the archive’s origin is front and center in the title.

 Hopefully, readers who have gotten that far into the volume have received an object lesson in how easily films can be lost to history.
 As AGFA is one of the few restoration/home video boutique labels that operates as a non profit, Warped & Faded should encourage a new audience to take a look at their excellent library of both physical media releases and digital downloads.